Skip advert

 Advertisement - Article continues below

-Most people don’t need a car with a 400 or even 300-mile range if they have a short commute or can charge up at home whenever they need to, but there’s no denying range anxiety will be a factor in some potential electric car buyers’ choice of EV.
+Most people don’t need a car with a 400 or even 300-mile range if they have a short commute or can charge up at home whenever they need to, but there’s no denying range anxiety will be a factor in some potential electric car buyers’ choice.
 A long range means drivers can tackle long journeys without needing to stop, while for others it simply means they don’t have to remember to charge their car as regularly.

 A long range can also just be a perk of having one of the very latest EVs in high-spec guise with a big battery, but we’d always advise buyers to think carefully about the amount of range they need rather than simply going for as much as they can afford.
-Generally speaking, big range means a big battery which bumps up the weight of the car and the price.
-If you can live quite comfortably with a cheap electric car that has a shorter range, you can save cash and may actually gain some efficiency thanks to the lower weight of a small electric car, such as the Dacia Spring.
+Generally speaking, big range means a big battery, which bumps up the weight of the car and the price.
+If you can live quite comfortably with a cheap electric car that has a shorter range, you can save cash and may actually gain some extra efficiency thanks to the lower weight of small electric cars, such as the Dacia Spring.

 Fancy a zero-emission bargain?
 These are the cheapest electric cars on sale...